WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     }
 }
 ```

-When we run this program, we'll see `again!` printed over and over continuously until we stop the program manually.
-Most terminals support the keyboard shortcut ctrl-c to interrupt a program that is stuck in a continual loop.

 You can place the `break` keyword within the loop to tell the program when to stop executing the loop.